 The speed at which the tea goes bad depends on what ingredients are included.
 Usually, pure black teas and green teas are able to stay fresh for quite a long time, while herbal teas have a shorter shelf-life.

-As you might know, herbal teas often contain various ingredients which are able to retain their aromas in different periods.
+As you might know, premium herbal teas often contain various ingredients which are able to retain their aromas in different periods.
 Hence, the longer you leave herbal teas unused, the greater chance that they lose the original taste.